-This one-semester course provides students with an overview of all of the aspects of “managing” one’s personal financial affairs.
+This one semester course provides students with an overview of all of the aspects of “managing” one’s personal financial affairs.
 Topics covered include banking, investing, debt management, taxes, and budgeting.
 This class follows a case-driven approach by incorporating a “real-life” practical application of these topics.
 Class projects will require students to expand their knowledge of Microsoft Office tools, most notably Excel.
-(Prerequisite: Departmental Approval; Semester class)

 Introduction to Computer Science

 This course is designed to teach fundamental computing concepts while simultaneously exploring the role of technology in contemporary society.
 It is intended for students with no previous programming background.
-This course introduces problem-solving methods and algorithm development using an Internet-based programming language.
+This course introduces problem-solving methods and algorithm development using an internet-based programming language.
 Students will learn how to design, code, debug, and document programs using modern engineering techniques.
 The course also contains an Internet technology component.
-This is a semester class.
-By the end, students will be able to:
+By the end of the semester, students will be able to: